Covers Welding Examiner Papers 1 and 3

 - Fillet and Groove Welds in Plate and Pipe

-Evening tutorials are mandatory for exam candidates planning to challenge Alberta Welding Examiner Papers 1 and 3, and are optional for all other attendees.
+Evening tutorials are provided for exam candidates planning to challenge Alberta Welding Examiner Papers 1 and 3, or the CSA W47.1 Exams for the Welding Engineer.
+Evening tutorials are optional for all other attendees.
 Be prepared for 1 hour on Days 1 and 2, and for up to 3 hours on Day 3.

-- Explanation of Alberta Welding Examiner Syllabus (AB-94) and its relation to a career path
+- Explanation of Alberta Welding Examiner Syllabus (AB-94) for Paper 1 and Paper 3 Candidates

-- Completing WPQ AB-76A and AB-76B forms and PQ Cards
+- Completing and Reviewing WPQ AB-76A and AB-76B forms and PQ Cards

 Required Code Documents

 For participants not writing the Welding Examiner examinations, ASME code documents are not required.
 For those who are writing the Welding Examiner exams: